QC-Gaming1/g1-platform-testauto-interview/README.md

   # neutral
   When the user opens the page

-  # failure is implicitely expected
+  # failure is implicitly expected
   When the user tries to open the page
   ```